On Lagrange multipliers of constrained optimization in Hilbert spaces: Conclusions

 In this paper, we systematically developed a new decomposition framework to investigate Lagrange multipliers of the KKT system of constrained optimization problems and variational inequalities in Hilbert spaces.
 Our new framework is totally different from existing frameworks based on separation theorems.
 We derived the weak form asymptotic KKT system and introduced the essential Lagrange multiplier.
 The basic theory of the essential Lagrange multiplier has been established in this paper.
 The existence theory of the essential Lagrange multiplier shows essential differences in finite and infinite-dimensional cases.
 Based on it, we also gave necessary and sufficient conditions for the existence and uniqueness of the proper Lagrange multiplier.
 The results theoretically confirm the necessity of using the asymptotic or approximate KKT system in the infinite-dimensional case as well.
 We proved the convergence of the classical augmented Lagrangian method without using the information of Lagrange multipliers of the problem, and essentially characterized the convergence properties of the multipliers generated by the classical augmented Lagrangian method.
 Some sufficient conditions to guarantee the existence of the essential Lagrange multiplier and the proper Lagrange multiplier were also derived.
+We also answered some fundamental mathematical questions related to constrained optimization, which further improve the mathematical foundation of constrained optimization.